marcoguerri/tcpinfo/README.md

 ### tcpinfo  ###
-tcpinfo is an LD_PRELOAD library which allows to print TCP socket statistics exported by the Linux kernel via tcp_info structure.
+tcpinfo is an LD_PRELOAD library which allows to print TCP socket statistics exported by the Linux kernel via tcp_info structure. tcpinfo is not thread safe.

 ### License ###
 `tcpinfo` is licensed under the MIT License (MIT).